 Take advantage of screening features like:

 As a general rule of thumb, try to keep screeners as short as possible.
 Long, complicated screeners tend to wear out participants, and may deter them from completing your application.
-We also recommend spelling out acronyms, use plain/common language, making screener questions as inclusive as possible, and being conscious to include "None of the above" and "Other" answer options so participants aren't forced to choose an option that doesn't suit them.
+We also recommend spelling out acronyms, using plain/common language, making screener questions as inclusive as possible, and being conscious to include "None of the above" and "Other" answer options so participants aren't forced to choose an option that doesn't suit them.

 If you're unsure if your screener is clear, launch your project and send the application link to a friend.
 Often a second set of eyes, especially those of someone not affiliated with the project, can help you identify if something could be clarified.